mrwormhole/mrwormhole.github.io/content/posts/making-laverna-anki-addon.md

 3. User runs Laverna CLI, which outputs enriched CSV
 4. User manually imports the CSV via Anki's deck import tab

 Everything looked normal on the surface, but steps 1 and 4 were cumbersome and repetitive.
 Since Anki doesn't provide an official SDK or REST API, I needed to find another approach.
+Step 1 and 4 were also more error prone since it contained my internal app logic.

 ## Discovery